|

 OVERVIEW: WHAT GETS IN

-Since Hamas took control of Gaza, its 1.5m people have been relying on less than a quarter of the volume of imported supplies they received in December 2005.
-Some weeks, significantly less than that has arrived.
+For much of the three years since Hamas took control of Gaza, its 1.5m people have relied on less than a quarter of the volume of imported supplies they received in December 2005.
 In the wake of the Hamas takeover, Israel said it would allow only basic humanitarian supplies into the Strip.
-It has a list of duel use items such as steel pipes and fertiliser which it says could be used to manufacture weapons.
+It has a list of dual-use items such as steel pipes and fertiliser which it says could be used to manufacture weapons.
 These are not allowed in, with the exception of "special humanitarian cases".
-Other than that, no specific list of what is and is not allowed in exists, and items gaining entry vary over time.
-Permitted items generally fall into four categories - human food, animal food, groceries (such as soap and washing-up liquid) and medicines.
+Other than that, no specific list of what is and is not allowed in has been published, and items gaining entry vary over time.
 The UN relief agency for Palestinian refugees Unrwa's list of household items that have been refused entry at various times includes light bulbs, candles, matches, books, musical instruments, crayons, clothing, shoes, mattresses, sheets, blankets, pasta, tea, coffee, chocolate, nuts, shampoo and conditioner.
-Many other items - ranging from cars to fridges to computers - are generally refused entry.
-Crucially for reconstruction in the wake of the January 2009 Israeli military operation, building materials such as cement, concrete and wood are nearly always refused.
-During the six month truce between Israel and Hamas, which began in June 2008, the volume and range of goods increased with, for example, a few truckloads of shoes, clothes and gravel entering Gaza.
-Israel says Hamas has diverted aid in the past, and could appropriate building materials for its own use.
-Aid agencies say they have stringent monitoring systems in place.

 |